 BYU Marriott MBA and EMBA classes are being held with adjustments for the health and safety of the campus community.
-A majority of our Fall 2020 classes were held in person with social distancing and mask precautions.
-Check out the details of how we’re adjusting to make in-person learning possible during the current Winter 2021 semester here.
+A majority of our MBA classes since March 2020 were held in person with social distancing and mask precautions.
 In-person classes support the development of judgement, learning, projects, and networking which are at the heart of an MBA.
 Unless medically necessary, students are expected to be in class for each session.

 The BYU Marriott School of Business continues to monitor the impact of COVID-19 and make adjustments as needed for students and applicants.
 BYU Marriott recognizes access to GMAT/GRE testing centers has been diminished due to regional health concerns.
-Therefore, candidates applying to the Full-Time and Executive MBA 2021 entering classes may request a waiver of standardized test requirements.
+Therefore, candidates applying to the full-Time and executive MBA 2022 entering classes may request a waiver of standardized test requirements.

 The BYU Marriott MBA program is committed to admitting the very best students and future leaders–those who strive for the personal and professional transformation that comes from BYU Marriott’s rigorous MBA program.
 We recognize standardized testing is just one piece of information in a much broader, holistic evaluation of each candidate.
 Please carefully consider your entire application portfolio before making your decision to apply for a GMAT waiver.
 Consider whether a test score may help supplement your professional and academic achievements.

 All existing information on an applicant’s records will be used to determine admissions, which includes existing GMAT and GRE scores.
 That means that if you have sent a GMAT or GRE score to BYU, we will use that score to evaluate your application and a waiver will not be offered.

 Additional important points to consider before requesting a GMAT/GRE waiver: